-Writing for The Players Tribunelast week, Kobe Bryant penned an thoughtful letter to his 'day before the NBA draft' 17 year old self.
+Writing for The Players Tribune last week, Kobe Bryant penned a thoughtful letter to his ‘day before the NBA draft’ 17-year-old self.
 Revolving predominately around how to best manage his money, the note gives us an insight at just why so many American athletes go broke after finishing their careers.
-Bryant, for the record, is now worth an estimated $320 million - so we doubt he'll be waiting in line for benefits any time soon.
+Bryant, for the record, is now worth an estimated $320 million – so we doubt he’ll be waiting in line for benefits any time soon.

 Dear 17-year-old self,